 Someone write me something genuine, where men aren't cardboard cut-outs of brooding sex and cheesy compassion.

 Someone write me a twist.
 What is Narcissus going to do in a maze of mirrors?
-Or staring at his reflection with a real person – a cop – on the other side?
+Or staring at his reflection in a one way mirror, with a real person – a cop – on the other side?

 Your protagonist doesn't need her libido tugged at from all sides.
 She just needs some genuine romantic tension.
 Not a cliché.